innobright/help.innobright.com/src/3rdparty/otoy-octane.rst

 Otoy Octane and Altus
 ---------------------

-Octane 3.x (please find exact version number here) does not support generation of a visibility AOV, as recommended by Altus.
+Octane 3.06 and earlier does not support generation of a visibility AOV, as recommended by Altus.
 See :doc:`/inputs/recommended-aovs`.

 More information coming soon.